 Open a Junior Stocks and Shares ISA

-If you’re choosing to invest in your child’s future, you can choose to do it in a tax-efficient way with a Junior Stocks & Shares ISA.
+If you’re choosing to invest in your child’s future, you can choose to do it in a tax-efficient way with a Junior Stocks and Shares ISA.
 Introduced in 2011 to replace Child Trust Funds, Junior Stocks and Shares ISAs are a great way to give your child’s money more chance to flourish.
 The child ISA limit for 2018/19 was set at £4,260, then it went up to £4,368 in 2019/20.
 The current JISA annual allowance is £9,000.
 With a Junior ISA, your child doesn’t pay tax on any earnings they make, so they can keep more of their potential gains.
 Also, everything you put in a Junior Stocks and Shares ISA belongs to the child, meaning you can’t dip into your kids’ savings, however tempted you might be.
 When they turn 18, their Junior Stocks and Shares ISA will automatically turn into an adult ISA, at which point they can decide whether to keep saving or investing it, or put it towards university, travelling, or whatever exciting adventure they have in mind.

 Figures in this blog are based on past performance and past performance is not a reliable indicator of future results.